First Project Walkthrough

 Once the installation is completed and the databases are available, it is time to create the metadata customer/project that will be used in the getting started process.
 Once the project is available it is time to load some sample metadata to get started.

-More information: Setting up the AdventureWorksLT source database
+More information please refer to the information about setting up the AdventureWorksLT source database

 Load Sample Metadata